Minimising surface-code failures using a color-code decoder: Color code performance under bit-flip noise

 \subsection{Thresholds}

 The restricted decoder recovers the threshold $p_{\textrm{th}}~\sim 10.2\%$ under independent and identically distributed bit-flip noise, see Fig.~\ref{fig:color_code_thresholds}, where we obtain a fitted critical exponent $\nu = 0.628$, and Taylor fit constants $A =-0.0419$, $B = 1.136$ and $C = 0.165$ for Eq.~\ref{eq:threshold_estimate}.
 This is consistent with that of the surface code on a square lattice \cite{wang2003confinement, delfosse2014decoding}.
 In the case of the unified decoder, we considered multiple weights $w_A$ with $w_B=1$ for edges of the matching graph in Fig.~\ref{fig:restricted_color_code}(c), and find a peak in threshold at $p_{\textrm{th}} \sim 10.1(3)\%$ around $w_A = 2.1$ (Fig.~\ref{fig:color_code_thresholds}).
 Surprisingly, the unified decoder demonstrates a marginally lower threshold than the restricted decoder.
+This pattern is consistent with the threshold comparison applied to the surface code in Sec.~\ref{ssec:toric_high_ler}.
+We hypothesize that in the near-threshold regime, the presence of additional defects on the unified lattice contributes to an increased number of incorrect minimum-weight paths that the decoder may choose, leading to this reduction.